About This Resource

 avoiding situations or activities where no substances will be present

-There are factors that can help protect a young person from developing a substance use problem.
+There are things that can help protect a young person from developing a substance use problem.
 They include:

-having a positive role model or mentor, like a parent/caregiver, teacher or coach
+having a positive role model or mentor. (e.g. a parent/caregiver, teacher, or coach)

 having parents or other caregivers regularly available to them